Registration of the asylum application

 Concerns in practice[20]

-The above-described approach was that taken by the Asylum Office in all cases except when foreigners receive a decision on cancellation of residency[21] or a return decision.[22]
+The above-described approach was that taken by the Asylum Office in all cases except when foreigners receive a decision on cancellation of residency[23] or a return decision.[24]
 In such situations, it is still not entirely clear whether or not the Asylum Office and MoI consider that these people still have the right to apply for asylum and the practice varies from one case to another.
-For instance, an unaccompanied child was allowed to submit an asylum application regardless of the fact that he was served with two return decisions.[23]
-On the other hand, a boy from Afghanistan who was issued with a return decision was not allowed to access the asylum procedure and submit his asylum application.[24]
+For instance, an unaccompanied child was allowed to submit an asylum application regardless of the fact that he was served with two return decisions.[25]
+On the other hand, a boy from Afghanistan who was issued with a return decision was not allowed to access the asylum procedure and submit his asylum application.[26]
 There were no recorded instances in 2021 and 2022 where persons with decisions on cancellation of residency or return decisions were denied access to asylum procedure, which is welcome.
-However, in 2022, DRC and IDEAS witnessed numerous instances in which people were issued expulsion orders for not applying for asylum within the deadline of 23 days, but it remains unclear if they would be allow to apply for asylum because all these people decided to leave Serbia.
-In 2022, Klikaktiv reported that people readmitted from Romania were not allowed to register as asylum seekers because they were, upon their return, automatically served with expulsion orders.[25]
+However, in 2022, DRC and IDEAS witnessed numerous instances in which people were issued expulsion orders for not applying for asylum within the deadline of 23 days, but it remains unclear if they would have been allowed to apply for asylum because they all subsequently left Serbia.
+In 2022, Klikaktiv reported that people readmitted from Romania were not allowed to register as asylum seekers because they were, upon their return, automatically served with expulsion orders.[27]
+In December 2023, Police Station in Preševo refused to register a Syrian national who was declared as national security threat.
+He had to be moved to AC Obrenovac and registered in the Department for Foreigners in Belgrade with the assistance of IDEAS.

-As it has been the case in previous years, the total of 4,181certificates issued in 2022 does not adequately reflect the real number of persons who were genuinely interested in seeking asylum in Serbia since only 320 of them officially lodged an asylum application.
+As it has been the case in previous years, the total of 1,654 certificates issued in 2022 does not adequately reflect the real number of persons who were genuinely interested in seeking asylum in Serbia since only 196 of them officially lodged an asylum application.
 Registration certificates are mainly issued for the purpose of securing a place in one of the Asylum or Reception Centres, where asylum seekers may enjoy basic rights such as accommodation, food, health care, psycho-social support from CSOs (see Types of Accommodation).
-Under these circumstances, the MoI does not adequately assess an individual’s aspirations, i.e. whether or not they genuinely want to remain in Serbia.
+Under these circumstances, the MoI does not adequately assess an individual’s aspirations, i.e., whether they genuinely want to remain in Serbia.

 Since 2009, a total of 65,328 registration certificates were issued.
-Out of that number, only 4,020 asylum applications were lodged, which is 0.6% of all foreigners registered in line with the Asylum Act in Serbia.
+Out of those, only 4,216 asylum applications were lodged, which is 0.6% of all foreigners registered in accordance with the Asylum Act in Serbia.

 Year No. of Registration Certificates No. of Asylum Applications